 Emily is a writer getting her MFA from Spalding University.
 She works in a public library and teaches at a community college, but in her spare time she explores the beauty of surrounding southwest Michigan with her husband and a crazy dog.
 A vegetable gardening hobby led to her increased awareness of honeybees and their plight, and she dreams of someday keeping a hive.
 Visit Emily at emilyvanderark.com, or check out her blog at ibelonginabook.wordpress.com.

-Michaela Medina is a pollinator-loving professional gardener, garden designer, photographer, coach and speaker.
+Michaela is a pollinator-loving professional gardener, garden designer, photographer, coach and speaker.
 She is also a freelance garden writer and pens two lush blogs: The Gardener’s Eden and also Garden Variety: The Barnes & Noble Gardening Blog.
 She has worked as a garden designer and landscape horticulturalist in New England for more than a decade.

 Rebecca is a journalist and content strategist.
 When she isn’t playing with her honeybees in the Catskills, she’s playing with her composting worms in Queens.
 To read more of her work, please visit rebeccalouie.com.
 To learn about her adventures in composting, head to thecompostess.com